 My trip to Boston was off to a fantastic start.
 I absolutely loved Cambridge.
 No matter where I end up living, I can see myself spending a fair amount of time in Cambridge.

 I knew we’d be staying in Cambridge through dinner because we were meeting our friend from college, Megan.
 I asked for restaurant recommendations when I was in my meeting at BU that afternoon.
-Who better to recommend where to eat than the academic director and manager of the gastronomy program?
+Who better to recommend where to eat than the people who run the gastronomy program?
 The director recommended Alden & Harlow, a small plates restaurant in Harvard Square.

 My first impression of the restaurant was that is was incredibly dark.
 It felt like we were entering a cave.
 Once we were taken back to our table in the dining room, however, it was more lit.
 We were actually seated not far from the open kitchen, so we got a preview of sights and scents of what this restaurant has to offer.